Mauryas of Puri

 The Maurya dynasty ruled the coastal Konkan region in present-day Goa and Maharashtra states of India, between the 4th and the 7th centuries.
 Their capital was Puri, which is variously identified as Gharapuri (Elephanta), Salsette, or Rajapuri.
 The dynasty is known only from a few records, and there is very little clarity on its genealogy, chronology, territory, administration and political status.

 Origin and chronology

 Historian D.C.
 Sircar (1942) theorized that the Mauryas of Konkana and the Mauryas of Rajasthan "apparently" claimed descent from the imperial Maurya prince-viceroys of Ujjayini and Suvarnagiri.
 Later writers have repeated this theory, although no concrete evidence of imperial Maurya rule has been discovered in the Goa region.
+Numismatist E.J.
+Rapson identified the Mauryas of Konkan with the earlier Traikutakas treating the Mauryas as the later historical manifestation of the same dynastic lineage.

 Northern Konkan

 The 400 CE Vada inscription from the reign of the Maurya king Suketu-varman, dated to the Shaka year 322, suggests that the Mauryas ruled the northern Konkan region in present-day Maharashtra at the end of the 4th century.
 Historian Ajay Mitra Shastri theorizes that Suketavarman was probably a Traikutaka vassal, while historian V.T.
 Gune theorizes that the Mauryas were probably Kalachuri vassals.

 According to one theory, the Maurya capital Puri was located on the Elephanta Island.
 As early as 1322 CE, European visitors mention the name Porus or Pori, referring to a king or a city, and identifying it with the Elephanta Island or the nearby Thane.
 Gharapuri, another name for the island, is attested in a book by Edward Moor (1810).
 The names of Morbandar or Moreh-bandar ("Mor or Maurya port") and Raj-bandar ("royal port"), two small villages on the Island, may be relics of the Maurya rule on the island.
 Historian S.J.
 Mangalam has attributed some lead coins discovered on the Elephanta Island to the Mauryas, although numismatist P. L. Gupta has disputed this.
 Some scholars dispute the identification of Puri with Elephanta, arguing that the island is too small and of uneven terrain to support a capital city, and that the archaeological remains found there are mainly religious in nature.